malekak44/huddle/README.md

-Huddle landing page with alternating feature blocks
+This is the Huddle landing page with alternating feature blocks.